Team-Silver-Sphere/SquadJS/plugins/influxdb-log/README.md

 </div>

 ## About
-The InfluxDB log plugin logs event information into InfluxDB to allow it to be queried for analysis or monitoring.
+The InfluxDB log plugin logs event information into InfluxDB to allow it to be queried for analysis, monitoring, or stat tracking..
 Works well with Grafana.

 ## Requirements
  * InfluxDB setup & connection information placed in `core/config.js` file.